Japan and the Economy | The Sogo Shosha Strategy: Why Warren Buffett relies on these retail giants – Image: Xpert.Digital

 New business models

-Digital transformation is also opening up entirely new business models for Sogo Shosha.
+Digital transformation is opening up entirely new business models for Sogo Shosha.
 They are developing platforms for B2B e-commerce, digital logistics solutions, and even fintech services.
 These new areas can generate higher profit margins than traditional retail.

-Japan's silent giants: Why Sogo Shosha is now attracting investors again
+Japan's silent giants: Why Sogo Shosha is attracting investors again

 Japan's economic renaissance

-Rising demand for electricity from data centers and artificial intelligence is creating new investment opportunities, while the energy transition is opening up long-term growth prospects.
+The increasing demand for electricity from data centers and artificial intelligence is creating new investment opportunities, while the energy transition is opening up long-term growth prospects.
 These trends play into the hands of Sogo Shosha's diversified business models.

-Buffett's vision
+Buffett's foresight

-The fact that Buffett is willing to hold these investments for 50 years or more underscores his confidence in the long-term viability and prosperity of these unique business models.
-For investors who wish to follow Buffett's philosophy, the Japanese Sogo Shosha offer a rare combination of security and growth potential in an increasingly uncertain world.
+The fact that Buffett is prepared to hold these investments for 50 years or more underscores his confidence in the long-term viability and prosperity of these unique business models.
+For investors who wish to follow Buffett's philosophy, Japanese Sogo Shosha offer a rare combination of security and growth potential in an increasingly uncertain world.

 Your global marketing and business development partner